Nine Rings C194

 She was already significantly higher than He Yu had managed.

 Adjusting her legs, Tian Xiaoqi released one hand and reached out with her curved dagger.
-With great skill, she hooked the blade into the center of one of the openwork floral pendants.
-He Yu leaned in, curious to see what the girl was planning.
+With practiced skill, she hooked the blade into the center of one of the openwork floral pendants.
+He Yu leaned in to see what the girl was up to.

-Tugging on the dagger with one hand, she released one leg from the pillar and braced her foot against its surface.
-Eyeing a large beam above the floral pendant, she performed a high-difficulty twist.
+Tugging on the dagger with one hand, she freed one leg from the pillar and braced her foot against its surface.
+Eyeing a large beam above the floral pendant, she executed a high-difficulty twist.
 Watching her maneuvers from below, I felt my own legs start to go weak.

 Finally, she gripped the dagger and made a sudden leap toward the beam about a meter away.
-With a dull thud, she landed with her upper body draped over the beam, though her aim was slightly off and one leg dangled in the air.
+With a dull thud, she landed with her upper body draped over the beam, though her aim was slightly off and one leg dangled down.

 He Yu and I instinctively rushed underneath to catch her, but Tian Xiaoqi’s core strength was impressive.
-She managed to wiggle her half-fallen body back onto the solid surface.
+She managed to wiggle her half-dangling body back up onto the beam.
 Wiping sweat from her forehead, she pulled out her dagger and sat astride the beam, looking down at us.

 “Come on, I’ll pull you up!”
 Tian Xiaoqi leaned down and reached out a hand.